COVID-19 pandemic in Delhi: Tablighi Jamaat event

 The Tablighi Jamaat wanted to meet in Vasai, Maharashtra, but an outbreak of COVID-19 caused them to relocate to Nizamuddin West.
 The Nizamuddin faction of the Tablighi Jamaat held the religious congregational program (Ijtema) in Nizamuddin West, Delhi.
 The Delhi Government's order that no seminars, conferences or any big event (beyond 200 people) should be held was ignored.
-Many foreign speakers violeted safety protocols, including misuse of tourist visa for missionary activities, and not quarantining for two weeks.
+Many foreign speakers violated safety protocols, including misuse of tourist visa for missionary activities, and not quarantining for two weeks.

 At least 24 of the attendees had tested positive for the virus among the 300 who showed symptoms by 31 March 2020.
 It is believed that the sources of infection were preachers from Indonesia.
 Many had returned to their states, and also provided refuge to foreign speakers without the knowledge of local governments.
 Eventually, local transmissions started, especially in Tamil Nadu, Telangana, Karnataka, Jammu and Kashmir and Assam.
 The entire Nizamuddin West was cordoned off by the Police as of 30 March, and medical camps were set up.
 167 of the attendees were quarantined in a railway facility in southeast Delhi amid concerns over their safety and over transmission of the virus.
 The Tablighi Jamaat gathering emerged as one of India's major coronavirus hotspots, On 18 April 2020, Central Government of India said that 4,291 cases (or 29.8% of the 14,378 confirmed cases of COVID-19 in India) were linked to the Tablighi Jamaat, and these cases were spread across 23 states and Union Territories.

 Questions have been raised as to how the Delhi Police allowed this event to proceed in the midst of a pandemic, while a similar event was prohibited in Mumbai by the Maharashtra Police.
 Once the COVID-19 lockdown came into effect in Delhi from 22 March onwards, the missionaries remaining in the Nizamuddin Markaz were trapped, and the functionaries began to seek assistance from the authorities for their evacuation.
 Around 22,000 people that came in contact with the Tablighi Jamaat missionaries had to be quarantined.
 On 31 March 2020, an FIR was filed against Muhammad Saad Kandhlawi and others by Delhi Police Crime Branch under Section 3 (penalty for offence) of the Epidemic Diseases Act, 1897 and Section 269 (negligent act likely to spread infection of disease), 270 (malignant act likely to spread infection of disease), 271 (disobedience to quarantine rule) and 120b (punishment of criminal conspiracy) of the IPC.
 On 8 April 2020, the Delhi Police traced Tablighi Jamaat leader Maulana Saad Kandhalvi in Zakirnagar in South-East Delhi, where he claimed to be under self-quarantine.
 Many other members of the missionary group have also been booked for allegedly helping spread the disease, including by hiding in mosques, a police official claimed.
 The Government of India has denied that it is singling out Muslims.